georgid/AlignmentEvaluation/README.md

 Supported detected file formats :
 - mlf format of [htk](htk.eng.cam.ac.uk/)
-- lab format  of tuples begin_timestamp, end_timestamp, tokenID.
-If end timestamps are not known, tuples are begin_timestamp, tokenID are acceptable, but the percentage of correct segments might degrade for a dataset with annotated end timestamps.
+- lab format  of tuples <begin_timestamp, end_timestamp, tokenID>.
+If end timestamps are not known, tuples are <begin_timestamp, tokenID>, but the percentage of correct segments might degrade for a dataset that has annotated end timestamps.

 Supported annotation file formats:
 - TextGrid of [Praat](www.praat.org/)